 Learn more about these two techniques in this video:

 Make a point, and tell a story about it.

 “Let me tell you what happened when I was doing that last …”

-When the topic is about a social issue, or something generic, think of how it related to you, how it can impact your life personally, and develop it.
+When the topic is about a social issue, or something generic, think of how it relates to you, how it can impact your life personally, and develop it.

 Personal angle to it in your answer.
-Are you in a schedule like that?
-What would you do if you have a schedule like this?
+Are you on a schedule like that?
+What would you do if you had a program like this?
 What does it mean to you personally?
 How does it relate to you?
 Talk about it.
 Pull in a personal story maybe (for example, we were able to have a two-month vacation to India last summer because …).
 It also naturally helps you connect with your audience since there is an emotional pull to it that usually comes from inside.

 If you take to a direction to talk about the overall advantages and disadvantages of the schedule to students in general, it will require that you come up with a list of reasons in real-time.
 You can still deliver a compelling statement; it may not be as easy as a personal angle.

-Personal angel to it in your answer … how can it impact your safety and well being?
-How can it change or improve your options, prospects?
+Personal angel to your answer: How can it impact your safety and well-being?
+How can it change or improve your options and prospects?

-Note: Now, if it is a real job interview or something at school, would you be more careful about what to say?
+Note: Now, if it is an actual job interview or something at school, would you be more careful about what to say?
 The answer is yes, of course.
 With the Toastmasters table topics, we are developing “muscle” to think on our feet.
 So, okay, and even better, to have fun with it.
 Also, remember that for situations at school, you are much more prepared naturally, as a question is related to the subject matter (and not something random).
-At a job interview, if it is about what you put in your resume, then, of course, you know so much about it, to begin with, that’d help you.
+At a job interview, if it is about what you put in your resume, then you know so much about it, to begin with, that’d help you.